 The goal of this award is to encourage new open source software development from the Australian community with a view to support efforts to develop and share data science and statistics methodology.
-It is particularly for software development work from early to mid-career, or even later career researchers, if it is one of their first projects.
+It is particularly for software development work from early to mid-career researchers or developers.
+A later career researcher application would be considered, if this was a first software project.
 Here’s Bill Venables talking about his experiences, and why this award is important.

 Call for Submission